Irma claims dozens of lives across Caribbean, United States

 Share via Email

-The scope and scale of misery caused by Irma continues to grow, including its human toll.
-Irma, at one point the most powerful hurricane ever recorded in the open Atlantic, has claimed the lives of dozens of people across the Caribbean and southeastern United States.
+As Irma's misery grows in scope and scale, so does its death toll.
+The most powerful hurricane ever recorded in the open Atlantic eventually claimed dozens of lives as it tore up the Caribbean and the southeastern United States.
+Still more are dying in its aftermath.

-Victims include two women in Havana who died when a balcony fell on their bus.
-A Florida jailhouse guard and sheriff's deputy were killed in a head-on collision.
-A 2-year-old child on Barbuda was swept away from his mother when their roof blew off.
-A teenage surfer drowned in a 'monster wave' when the hurricane was still far away.
-Several people have died of carbon monoxide poisoning from electric generators.
+The victims include eight residents of a sweltering Florida nursing home.
+Others have died in storm-related traffic accidents, fallen from ladders, or been poisoned by generators running inside homes.
+Still others have drowned, been electrocuted, crushed by tree limbs and crumbling buildings, or suffered fatal injuries while cleaning up debris.

 Here are brief portraits of some of Irma's victims: